"

 The Outline

-When creating outlines, writers generally go through three stages: a scratch outline, an informal or topic outline, and a formal topic or sentence outline:Ā
+When creating outlines, writers generally go through three stages: a scratch outline, an informal outline, and a formal topic or sentence outline:

-• Scratch outline: The scratch outline is generated by taking information from your free-writing process and organizing it into a structure that is easy for you to understand and follow
+• Scratch outline: The scratch outline is generated by taking information from your brainstorming process and organizing it into a structure that is easy for you to understand and follow

-• Informal outline:Ā An informal outline goes a step further and adds topic sentences, a purpose statement, and some preliminary information you have found through research.
+• Informal outline: An informal outline goes a step further and adds topic sentences, a purpose statement, and some preliminary information you have found through research.

-• Formal outline: A formal outline is a detailed guide that shows how all your supporting ideas relate to each other.
+• Formal and sentence outlines: A formal outline is a detailed guide that shows how all your supporting ideas relate to each other.
 It helps you distinguish between ideas that are of equal importance and ones that are of lesser importance.

 There are two types of formal outlines: the topic outline and the sentence outline.
 You format both types of formal outlines in the same way.